EnterpriseDB/repmgr/FAILOVER.rst

   configuration.
 * A location for initializing its own $PGDATA.

-It will also ask for the superuser password on the witness database so it can reconnect when needed.
+repmgr will also ask for the superuser password on the witness database so it can reconnect when needed (the command line option --initdb-no-pwprompt will set up a password-less superuser).

 Start the repmgrd daemons
 -------------------------